 The Last Will of George Washington

 On the night of his death, Washington reviewed two versions of his will.
-Martha kept his final choice safe, while he burned the rejected version.
+Martha kept his final choice safe, while she burned the rejected version.

 Between ten and eleven at night on December 14, 1799, George Washington passed away.
-He was surrounded by people who were close to him including his wife who sat at the foot of the bed, his friends Dr. Craik and Tobias Lear, housemaids Caroline, Molly, and Charlotte, and his valet Christopher Sheels who stood in the room throughout the day.
-According to his wishes, Washington was not buried for three days.
-During that time his body lay in a mahogany casket in the New Room.
-On December 18, 1799 a solemn funeral was held at Mount Vernon.
+He was surrounded by people who were close to him including his wife, Martha Washington, who sat at the foot of the bed, his physician and good friend, Dr. James Craik, and Tobias Lear, his personal secretary.

 On December 12, Washington was out on horseback supervising farm activities and it began to snow.
 Upon returning home, he did not change out of his wet clothes and went straight to dinner.
 By the next morning, Washington had a sore throat.
 His conditioned worsened and late in the evening on December 14, 1799, George Washington died of quinsy.